ouhouhsami/django-select2light/README.md

 To go further (shared ideas)
 ============================

-* considere replace Select2 with a custom HTML5 datalist implementation
+* Consider replacing Select2 with a custom HTML5 datalist implementation
-* be Rest framework agnostic, try to work with any of the Django Rest Framework mentioned above
+* Be Rest framework agnostic, try to work with any of the Django Rest Framework mentioned above
-* add Travis CI as continuous integration service
+* Add Travis CI as continuous integration service
-* add admin integration examples
+* Add admin integration examples
+* Remove 'Hold down "Control", or "Command" on a Mac, to select more than one.' on select multiple widget rendering.

 Changelog